Healthy Homes Assessment Maungaraki

 What We Do

-As building inspectors, we deal with all the elements involved in expert home inspects.
-We are there to make sure you make the best decision when buying your next home.
+As building inspectors we handle all components associated with specialist home examinations.
+We’re here to make sure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed checks to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing the home.
+We value your money We conduct detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.

-We specialise in a range of solutions to make sure you are completely informed about the condition of any property you could be considering buying or selling and also other solutions.
+We specialise in a range of solutions to ensure you are fully informed about the condition of any property that you might be looking to purchase or sell and also other services.

-We have a systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into your reports, you are able to actually see any issues that could be found.
-Because of our detailed report, it’s not surprising that we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software which includes digital photos in your report, you are able to actually see any issues that could be discovered.
+With our comprehensive report, it is no wonder we get so many clients recommending our services to their family and friends.

 Get in Touch - Have Peace of Mind